 Jennifer joined the firm in 2020 and has quickly advanced due to her consistent high performance, legal expertise, and leadership skills.
-With over a decade of experience in private family law, she is particularly skilled
+With over a decade of experience in private family law, she is particularly skilled in high-net-worth divorce and financial remedy cases, private law children matters, jurisdictional disputes, post-foreign divorce financial claims, and enforcement proceedings.
+Her talent for simplifying complex legal issues has made her a trusted advisor to clients and a key figure within the firm.

 Amandeep Kooner, Managing Director at Austin Kemp Solicitors, praised Jennifer's promotion, stating, "Jennifer's promotion is richly deserved and reflects the incredible value she brings to our clients and team.
-Her commitment to excellence, skill in handling high-value complex family matters, and mentoring younger lawyers all demonstrate the kind of leadership we are proud to foster at Austin Kemp."
+Her commitment to excellence, skill in handling high-value complex family matters, and mentoring younger lawyers all demonstrate the kind of leadership we are proud to foster at Austin Kemp.

 He added, "This promotion is also a powerful signal of our firm's commitment to investing in and promoting from within.
-At a time when family law is becoming ever more complex, Jennifer exemplifies the high standards, client care, and specialist expertise that Austin Kemp is known for."
+At a time when family law is becoming ever more complex, Jennifer exemplifies the high standards, client care, and specialist expertise that Austin Kemp is known